artalar/reatom/docs/src/content/docs/core.md

 ## Usage

 Let's describe a simple example of a search input with a tip and a list of goods.
-This code written in TypeScript, but you could use JavaScript too, a lot of types inferred automatically.
+This code is written in TypeScript, but you could also use JavaScript; a lot of types are inferred automatically.
-Take your attention to the comments, they will help you to understand the core concepts.
+Take your attention to the comments; they will help you to understand the core concepts.

 ```ts
 // ~/ctx.ts